Helen Gwynne-Vaughan: Military service

-In 1917, she was appointed Controller of the Women's Army Auxiliary Corps in France, alongside Mona Chalmers Watson, Chief Controller of the WAAC in London For her service she was the first woman to be awarded a military DBE in January 1918.
+In 1917, she was appointed Controller of the Women's Army Auxiliary Corps in France, alongside Mona Chalmers Watson, Chief Controller of the WAAC in London.
+For her service, she was the first woman to be awarded a military Dame Commander of the Order of the British Empire (DBE) in January 1918.
 She served reluctantly as Commandant of the Women's Royal Air Force (WRAF) from September 1918 until December 1919.

 Gwynne-Vaughan was first made Chief Controller of the Auxiliary Territorial Service (ATS) in 1939.
 This was a role that Mary Baxter Ellis had turned down as she preferred to lead the volunteer First Aid Nursing Yeomanry (FANYs).
 Ellis agreed however to supply 1500 women to serve with the ATS as long as the rest of the FANY could be independent.
 This was agreed but Gwynne-Vaughan broke the agreement and forced the FANY to be absorbed.
 Gwynne-Vaughan held the role to 1941.

 Other work

 Gwynne-Vaughan was interested in politics.
 While she was at Royal Holloway College she and Louisa Garrett Anderson co-founded the University of London Suffrage Society.
 In 1926 she spoke as part of a National Union of Societies for Equal Citizenship meeting.

 She stood in the 1922 London County Council election as a Municipal Reform Party councillor for Camberwell North; she was not elected.
 She stood as the Unionist parliamentary candidate for Camberwell North in the 1922, 1923, and 1924 General Elections.
 She lost by 254 votes in 1922, by 4686 in 1923, and by 3736 in 1924.

 She was also active in Girl Guides and was honoured with the Silver Fish.
 In 1930, Gwynne-Vaughan chaired the Guides' Sixth World Conference.
 At this conference, the constitution of the World Association of Girl Guides and Girl Scouts was agreed and Olave Baden-Powell was unanimously voted World Chief Guide.

 After her retirement in 1944 she was the full-time honorary secretary of the London branch of the Soldiers', Sailors' and Air Force Association until 1962.